 - Sign up to volunteer at Hetrick-Martin Institute with fellow congregants

-- Volunteer to serve water at the Pride March on June 30th here
+- Volunteer to serve water at the Pride March on June 27th

-- Attend the FPC Pride Cocktail Party on June 27th here
+- Attend the FPC Pride Cocktail Party on June 24th

-- Join the LGBTQ Action Group – meets the second Tuesday of the month at 6:30 p.m.
+- Join the LGBTQ Action Group – meets the third Tuesday of the month at 6:30 p.m.

-- Let us know you’re interested in getting involved here so we can contact you about special opportunities!
+- Let us know you’re interested in getting involved here so we can contact you.

 Please follow the links below to learn more about our partner organizations in the LGBTQ program and to find out how you can get more involved with their work individually!